honetools/formats/Service API.md

 There are two levels of access which correspond to two kinds of Bearer tokens: user tokens and document tokens.

-**User tokens** identify and authenticate a particular end user of Sway who has a user account on swy.io.
-You can obtain your user token on [swy.io/you](https://swy.io/you/).
+**User tokens** identify and authenticate a particular end user of Hone who has a user account on hone.tools.
+You can obtain your user token on [hone.tools/you](https://hone.tools/you/).
 The user token provides full access to both project API and management API.

-**Project tokens** are associated with one Sway project, and provide read-only access to requests regarding one project using the project API.
-Project tokens should be used as authenticators in the Sway device libraries.
+**Project tokens** are associated with one Hone project, and provide read-only access to requests regarding one project using the project API.
+Project tokens should be used as authenticators in the Hone device libraries.
 You can obtain the project token from the page of the individual project.

 Authentication examples: